TresforWrld/TRESFOR-XD/README.md

 <div align="center">
 💎 Special Thanks & Respect 💎

-Hassan Brovhi — the creative powerhouse whose brilliance turned TRESFOR-XD from great to legendary.
+Tresfor Wrld — the creative powerhouse whose brilliance turned TRESFOR-XD from great to legendary.
 Your ideas inspired features people adore, your creativity pushed boundaries, and your dedication is woven into the heart of this bot.